TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-403-firewall-rules.md

 ## **Recommended Steps**

 1. Third-party services running outside Azure must ensure that their IPs are in the allowed list when Storage Firewalls and Virtual Networks is configured.
-Validate that the client IPs are expected to connect to the storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** and refer below to make the neccessary changes:
+Validate that the client IPs are expected to connect to the storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** and refer below to make the necessary changes:

    * [Change the default network access rule](https://docs.microsoft.com/azure/storage/common/storage-network-security#change-the-default-network-access-rule)
    * [Grant access from an Internet IP range](https://docs.microsoft.com/azure/storage/common/storage-network-security#grant-access-from-an-internet-ip-range)